Implementing a Singly Linked List from Scratch — A Practical Guide to Pointers and Memory

 std::unique_ptr<ListNode> next; // 独占下一个节点的所有权

-};The benefit of doing this is that destroying the linked list becomes automatic — when the head node's std::unique_ptr is destroyed, it recursively destroys the next node, which destroys the next, and so on until the tail of the list.
-There is no need to manually write a destroy function.
-However, note a potential issue: for very long lists (say, tens of thousands of nodes), this recursive destruction could cause a stack overflow.
-In that case, you still need to manually traverse and free.
+};The benefit of this approach is that the list's destruction becomes automatic.
+When the head node's unique_ptr is destroyed, it recursively destroys the next node, which in turn destroys the following one, continuing until the end of the list.
+We no longer need to write a manual destroy function.
+However, we must note a potential issue: for very long lists (e.g., tens of thousands of nodes), this recursive destruction might cause a stack overflow.
+In such cases, we still need to manually iterate and release memory.

 // 头部插入